brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

+Understood.
+Here is the complete, updated `Readme.md` file, including the improved AI instruction protocol.

+---
-# Sugarscape with an Investment Mechanic
+# Sugarscape with an Investment and Lending Mechanic

 ## Summary

 This project is a heavily modified version of the Mesa Sugarscape example, designed to incrementally build a simulation of a financial economy.
 The original trading mechanics have been removed.
 Instead, this model serves as a foundation for exploring how financial systems can emerge from simple agent-based rules.

-In its current state, the model features a single population of **Traders** who forage for sugar on a 2D landscape.
-The core economic choice for an agent is between **Foraging** for immediate survival and **Investing** a lump sum of their sugar for a long-term benefit.
-The investment "menu" is now dynamically loaded from an external JSON file, allowing for easy experimentation with different economic conditions.
+The model now features a single population of **Traders** who forage for sugar on a 2D landscape.
+The core economic choice for an agent is between **Foraging** for immediate survival and **Investing** for a long-term benefit.
+This has been extended with a **peer-to-peer lending market**, where agents who cannot afford to invest can seek loans from agents with a surplus of sugar.

+The simulation's architecture is built on the principle of a **Central Ledger** for all financial agreements, ensuring a single source of truth and preventing data duplication errors.
+This provides a robust framework for adding more complex financial instruments in the future.

 Key features of this simulation framework include:
--   **Configurable Investment System:** All investment opportunities are defined in an external `investments.json` file, allowing for different "portfolios" of investments to be tested without changing model code.
--   **Look-ahead Decision-Making:** Agents use a short-term simulation to decide whether to forage or invest, picking the option that maximizes their wealth without leading to starvation.
+-   **Peer-to-Peer Lending:** Agents can now borrow and lend sugar to facilitate investments, allowing for the emergence of a basic credit market.
+-   **Centralized Contract Ledger:** All loans are recorded as `Contract` objects in a central book owned by the model, ensuring data integrity.
+-   **Configurable Mechanics:** Both investing and the new lending market can be enabled or disabled via flags (`--investments-enabled`, `--lending-enabled`) for controlled, comparative experiments.
+-   **Rational Economic Choice:** Agents evaluate a full menu of possible actions—foraging, self-funded investing, and loan-funded investing—and select the option that maximizes their utility based on look-ahead simulations.
--   **Rigorous Database Logging:** All simulation runs are logged to a SQLite database (`simulation_results.db`), recording run metadata, parameters, and step-by-step aggregate, agent-level, and spatial data.
+-   **Rigorous Database Logging:** All simulation runs are logged to a SQLite database (`simulation_results.db`), recording run metadata, parameters, and step-by-step aggregate data, including the full state of the financial ledger at each step.
 -   **Reproducibility:** The model requires a clean Git repository, ensuring all logged results are tied to a specific commit hash.
--   **Multi-Page Analysis Dashboard:** A powerful Streamlit dashboard provides multiple views for deep analysis of results, including time-series comparisons, distribution analysis, and a fully interactive spatial inspector.
+-   **Multi-Page Analysis Dashboard:** A powerful Streamlit dashboard provides multiple views for deep analysis of results.

 ## Key Concepts & Architecture